odaywanghao/Cnn/README.md

 ### Initialization

-To use the cnn, create a dictionary containing a list of fully-connected layers and convolutional layers.
+To use the cnn, you need to first specify its architecture using a dictionary.
+The dictionary should contain a list of fully-connected layers and convolutional layers.

 	{
 		"fully-connected": [],